Resource fork

 A resource fork is a fork of a file on Apple's classic Mac OS operating system that is used to store structured data.
 It is one of the two forks of a file, along with the data fork, which stores data that the operating system treats as unstructured.
 Resource fork capability has been carried over to the modern macOS for compatibility.

 A resource fork stores information in a specific form, containing details such as icon bitmaps, the shapes of windows, definitions of menus and their contents, and application code (machine code).
-For example, a word processing file might store its text in the data fork, while storing any embedded images in the same file's resource fork.
-The resource fork is used mostly by executables, but any file can have a resource fork.

-In a 1986 technical note, Apple strongly recommended that developers do not put general data into the resource fork of a file.
-According to Apple, there are parts of the system software that rely on resource forks having only valid Resource Manager information in them.

-The resource fork was conceived and implemented by Apple programmer Bruce Horn.

-Macintosh file systems

-The resource fork has three purposes in classic Macintosh file systems:
+Any file can have a resource fork, not just applications - for example, the screen position of a document window might be stored as a resource in the document's resource fork, separate from the document's contents stored in the data fork.

+Design